pixfabrik/magrathea/README.md

 - The AM/PM in the time controls are getting clipped by the clock icon
 - Customize ESLint so it doesn't complain about unused variables
 - Enable Typescript on server-side
+- Be able to expand and collapse individual modes and events